 Le visage dโ€™une plus grande implication du gouvernement

-She ran on an anti-mining, higher tax and more state involvement platform, which does not bode well for Mexico.
+She ran on an anti-mining, higher tax and more state involvement platform.

 Mexico has an economy that will muddle through, but with pockets of excellence